INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Clinical presentation

-- commonly asymptomatic, incidental finding
+- commonly asymptomatic (usually an incidental finding on neuroimaging)

 - epileptic seizures